aawaheed/magic/backend/files/misc/common-startup-files/default.md

 This function will return overview of all RAG functions that are dynamically looked up using VSS based upon the specified prompt, in addition to system message functions, and high level workflows typically describing some sequence of tasks.

-#### Generate Hyperlambda
+#### Hyperlambda Generator

-This function allows you to generate Hyperlambda code.
+The following function allows you to generate Hyperlambda code.
 The [prompt] argument must be the description of what Hyperlambda code you want.
 If the user asks you to generate Hyperlambda, modify Hyperlambda, or edit Hyperlambda code, you must create an intentional prompt describing what code you need, and then use this function to generate Hyperlambda.

 ___
 FUNCTION_INVOCATION[/misc/workflows/workflows/hyperlambda/generate-hyperlambda.hl]: